CRTOsp3ck/mims-app-test/README.md

     ---- Product movement by last active subsequent operation hours (apex-line area chart)

     ---- Fruit consumption trend by month (high-area chart)

+5. Financial Aid

+--- Scrape the internet for all the available grants and list them down here.

+--- Need to implement AI for this scraping to watch the web for new contents(maybe make another microservice-)